-Fourth graders participate in an interdisciplinary study of human rights.
-Students explore human rights through the topics of disability history, identity, LGBTQ+ history, and the Black Freedom Struggle.
-Through inquiry, exploration, discussion, and completion of projects, students learn about themselves and others.
+Fourth graders learn about historical and current events, influential people, and cause and effect of movement and migration in North America.
+Through inquiry, exploration, discussion, writing, and completion of projects, students learn about themselves and others.
 The fourth-grade social studies curriculum serves as a means to help students better understand the diverse world around them.